danielhelfand/blog_posts/CustomComponent.md

+# Using the OpenShift Developer Catalog to Promote Reuse Across Organizations

 No matter what role I have had or where I have worked, one thing that has stuck with me is the idea that project teams within a company are working on different problems but approaching these challenges with similar methods and tools.
 Since